The Wall Game

 The Wall Game is a 1985 children's television game show produced by Thames Television for ITV.
-The show was based on the idea of a theatre workshop and would see two groups of contestants building sets from pieces of a giant wall, then improvise a play.
-The programme was conceived and presented by Hal Lehrman, Jr and also starred Helen Bennett, Anthony Johns and Sinitta (who also performed the theme song) in series one.
+The show was based on the idea of a theatre workshop and would see two groups of contestants building sets from pieces of a giant wall, then improvising a play.
+The programme was conceived and presented by Hal Lehrman Jr and also starred Helen Bennett, Anthony Johns and Sinitta (who also performed the theme song) in series one.
 Deborah Goodman, Andrie Reid and John Ramm joined Lehrman and Johns in series two.
 The series was chosen to represent Britain at the 1985 Tokyo World's Fair.